-I wrote my story in first person, present tense, and shared my experience as a teen ripped from their bed, taken to treatment, and left in the desert at a Troubled Teen Facility, expected not to return home until I was CHANGED.
+I narrated my journey from arrival to departure in the first-person perspective and present tense, inviting the reader into my heart and soul as I shared my experience.
+Can you imagine being a teen left in the desert at a Troubled Teen Facility, expected not to return home until you were changed?

 A Note from the Author